Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Children with mild or moderate PS can appear to be in normal health and have no symptoms.
+Children with mild or moderate PS usually appear to be in normal health and have no symptoms.
 Severe stenosis can sometimes be diagnosed on prenatal ultrasound.
 Children with severe or critical PS will usually have symptoms.
 These can include:

 Trouble feeding (in infants)